- What Is The Medicare Safety Net?

 - Allied Health

 NIB Health Insurance

-nib health insurance was born from the steelworks of the mid-north NSW coast and now provides insurance to over 1 million Australians1. nib (Newcastle Industrial Benefits) health insurance has been providing quality cover to Australians for over 60 years.
+nib health insurance was born from the steelworks of the mid-north NSW coast and now provides insurance to over 1 million Australians1.
+Standing for Newcastle Industrial Benefits, nib has been providing quality cover to Australians for over 60 years.

 Established in the NSW Hunter Region in 1952 for BHP Steelworks employees, it is now one of the fastest growing health funds in Australia and has expanded operations to New Zealand.In 2007, nib was the first private health insurance fund to list on the Australian Securities Exchange.

 In 2013, nib launched Whitecoat, Australia’s largest online directory of healthcare professionals.
 Whitecoat lets users recommend, rate and review healthcare providers.

 What makes nib different